tdwg/conference-2018/conferences/2018/instructions-for-authors.md

 2) **If you are starting a new abstract**, click the "Start SPNHC+TDWG 2018 Conference Abstract" button.
 Clicking this button takes you to the ARPHA writing tool and creates a *new* Untitled abstract with some of the author metadata you used to create your account.

 3) **If you have already started an abstract** and are coming back to work on it, log in to ARPHA directly from [https://arpha.pensoft.net](https://arpha.pensoft.net).
 After logging in you will see the titles of "My recent manuscripts."
 Click on your manuscript title, or click on "See More" to go to your dashboard [https://arpha.pensoft.net/dashboard.php](https://arpha.pensoft.net/dashboard.php) of all manuscripts on which you are listed as an author, their status, and revision history.
-If you accidentally create more than one abstract, you can delete it here.
+If you accidentally create more than one abstract, you need to delete it here.
 You can also start new abstracts here, but you will need to specify the journal (BISS) and the manuscript type (conference abstract).

 4) Click "Collections" on the top navigation bar of your manuscript (top right of figure below).
 This is where you find the conference (SPNHC or TDWG 2018) and subcollection (includes topics for SPNHC and list of symposia, workshops, and other contributions for TDWG) to which you are submitting your abstract.
 This step is critical as your abstract cannot be directed to the proper editors without a collection/subcollection designation.
 Note that both authors and editors now have the ability to change the collection designation while they have control of the manuscript.